PKboon/swiftToDoApp/README.md

 - Add and Delete a task
 - Disable the Submit button if:
   - the task input is empty
-  - if the task input is already on the list (the erroe message will show)
+  - if the entered task is already on the list (the error message will show)
 - Show the total number of the tasks

 ## Development Info